tymyrddin/blue-linux/source/docs/data/timeshift.md

   using the native snapshot feature of the btrsf filesystem.
 They cannot be saved on external disks or devices.
 If the main disk fails, so does the snapshot.
   * Rsync-based snapshots are based on the use of hard links, implementing an incremental strategy.
-The first backup is a full backup; subsequent backups, ill include only changed files.
+The first backup is a full backup; subsequent backups will include only changed files.
 Snapshots created by rsync can be copied on external devices formatted with a Linux filesystem.
 * Choose weekly, daily, hourly, on boot, and how many snapshots should be kept.
 Snapshots can also be created on demand.
 * Choose whether and which users home directories should be included in the snapshots and what kind of files should be